 git status does not show the state of 'the three trees', it essentially shows a diff between them.
 In this case, it is displaying that the Staging Index is ahead of the changes in the Commit History as if we have already staged them.

 git revert is a “safe” way to undo changes, you can think of

 git reset as the dangerous method.
-When you undo with
+There is a real risk of losing work with

 Whereas reverting is designed to safely undo a public commit,

-git reset is designed to undo local changes.
+git reset is designed to undo local changes to the Staging Index and Working Directory.
 Because of their distinct goals, the two commands are implemented differently: resetting completely removes a changeset, whereas reverting maintains the original changeset and uses a new commit to apply the undo.

 You should never use